Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Critical damage chance

 - Warheads can now apply additional chance-based critical damage with the ability to customize chance, damage, affected targets, and animations of critical strike.
+- Think of this as something like hit/miss from shooter and RPG games or something.

 In `rulesmd.ini`:
 ```ini